abpio/abp-commercial-docs/en/startup-templates/microservice/database-migrations.md

 ## SaasService Data Seeding

 SaasService uses two different mapped [database configurations](infrastructure.md#hosting); *SaasService* and *AdministrationService* which are located under *appsettings.json* file.
 SaasService **does not seed any initial data**.
-If an initial saas data is required to be seeded, create a [SaasDataSeedContibutor](https://docs.abp.io/en/abp/latest/Data-Seeding#idataseedcontributor).
+If an initial Saas data is required to be seeded, create a [SaasDataSeedContibutor](https://docs.abp.io/en/abp/latest/Data-Seeding#idataseedcontributor).

 > SaasService database is only available for the host side.

 ### Auto Migration Data Seeding

-`SaasServiceDatabaseMigrationEventHandler` is used for seeding initial saas data by calling `SeedAsync` method of newly created *SaasDataSeedContibutor* after migrating database schema.
+`SaasServiceDatabaseMigrationEventHandler` is used for seeding initial Saas data by calling `SeedAsync` method of the newly created *SaasDataSeedContibutor* after migrating the database schema.

 ```csharp
 public async Task HandleEventAsync(ApplyDatabaseMigrationsEto eventData)